- Aleine Ridge

 Often people come to counselling seeking answers, or positive change, or support to help them take back control of their lives.
 This process is a journey of discovery, and sometimes of answers, and just as importantly it is an invitation to raise your awareness and acceptance of who you are today.

-I work at Spiral on Thursdays and Fridays.
+I work at Spiral on Mondays, Wednesdays and Fridays.

 I have both a degree in Psychosocial Studies from University of East London (1998) and a counselling Diploma in Integrative Psychosynthesis from Re-Vision (2013).
 I am a registered member of the BACP.